CBSET Board of Directors

 Professor Danenberg has served as Head of the Cardiovascular Research Center and Director of Interventional Cardiology at the Heart Institute of Hadassah Hebrew University Medical Center, Jerusalem.
 In addition, since 2004, he has served as a Visiting Scientist at the Harvard-MIT Center for Biomedical Engineering.
 Dr. Danenberg is on the editorial board of the Journal of Coronary Artery Disease and has co-authored nearly 100 manuscripts in peer-reviewed journals.

-John Keating, DVM, DACVP - Director, Pathology
+John Keating, DVM, DACVP - Vice President, Pathology

 John Keating arrived at CBSET in 2010, following several years in small animal veterinary practice, anatomic pathology training and academia, during which time he collaborated and published extensively with colleagues in clinical veterinary medicine and the basic sciences.
 He has a broad background in physiology and gross and histologic pathology in a variety of mammalian and non-mammalian, domestic and non-domestic species.
 Since joining the CBSET histopathology team, he has focused on evaluating tissue responses related to novel biomedical devices and techniques.